 With so much eye candy and food to eat, try the food, but just in smaller portions than you may have eaten last year (if you’re like me and you overdid it in the past).
 Have half of a biscuit and a smaller scoop of noodles.
 Take 10-15 minutes after you have eaten to let it digest, and you will realize that you’re not as hungry – and you WILL avoid feeling that dreadful super full feeling where you have to unbutton your pants before the night is over.

-For a free holiday healthy eating recipe book, check out my post on “4 Easy Healthy Holiday Recipes” and download the free recipe book!
+For a free holiday healthy eating recipe book, check out my post on “Vegan Holiday Recipes + Healthy Holiday Tips” and download the free recipe book!